cncf/cnf-testbed/examples/use_case/3c2n-csp/README.md

 ### Installing the Pipeline service chain example

+_Make sure no other example use cases is currently installed - Check using `helm list` and delete using `helm delete <name>` if necessary_

 Start by modifying the first line in [csp/values.yaml](./csp/values.yaml) to include the MAC addresses of the packet generator that were collected as part of the prerequisites.
 Once that is done, install the example by running the below commands from this directory:
 ```
 ## set environment variable for KUBECONFIG (replace path to match your location)